rzadevv/Palintrace/docs/semantics.md

 the same turn or text.
 Memories whose provenance is `unavailable` or `known_absent` produce neither segments nor issues; that result makes no claim about support, correctness, or cleanliness.

+A whole-transcript reference to an existing empty transcript is structurally resolvable and produces zero segments and zero issues.
+This means no resolved semantic text is available; it does not mean entailed, neutral, unsupported, or clean.
+A future semantic checker must treat the absence of text as an assessability condition.

+The resolver does not decide which transcript roles are semantically authoritative.
+It preserves each turn's exact role, text, and coordinates.
+A future semantic checker or composition policy will decide how those segments are used.
+The resolver returns individual segments and does not concatenate them into a premise.

 Structural issues use the same `missing_transcript`, `missing_turn`, and `invalid_span` distinctions as the orphaned-provenance checker.
 A broken reference is therefore not converted into a semantic `neutral` or `contradiction` judgment.
 Resolution does not compare memory content with transcript